shimmerumass/shimmer-docking-android/README.md

 - `DockingTimestampModel`: Model for carrying `shimmerRtc64` and `androidRtc32` through the pipeline.

 Refer to these classes for implementation details and protocol logic.

+### Docking Protocol: How It Works

+The docking protocol is a multi-step, state-driven process designed for reliable overnight operation.
+It ensures that Shimmer devices are detected, monitored, and their data transferred with minimal user intervention.
+Here’s how it works:

+1. **Scheduled Start (Automatic or Manual):**
+   - At the configured overnight start time, `DockingStartReceiver` triggers the protocol automatically via an alarm.
+Alternatively, the user can start the protocol manually using the Start Docking button.

+2. **Device Scan:**
+   - The app scans for up to two Shimmer devices using Bluetooth.
+Devices matching the expected naming pattern are added to the processing queue.

+3. **Docking State Monitoring:**
+   - For each device, the app periodically checks its docking state by sending a Dock Query command (0xD5) and reading the response (0xD6, status byte, RTC64 timestamp).
+   - Only docked devices proceed to the next step.

+4. **File Transfer:**
+   - When a device is docked, the app initiates a Bluetooth RFCOMM connection and starts transferring data files using a chunked protocol.
+File headers are stamped with device and system timestamps for traceability.
+   - Transfer progress is shown in the UI.

+5. **Queue for Cloud Sync:**
+   - Transferred files are added to the sync queue.
+The app checks for network connectivity and uploads files to the configured S3 endpoint when possible.
+   - Sync status and progress are displayed.

+6. **Error Handling and Backoff:**
+   - If any step fails (e.g., device not found, Bluetooth off, transfer error), the app enters a silent backoff period before retrying.
+Errors and status are logged and shown in the UI.

+7. **Scheduled End:**
+   - At the configured end time, `DockingEndReceiver` gracefully terminates the protocol, finalizes transfers, and ensures all files are queued for sync.

+8. **Recovery and Reliability:**
+   - `BootCompletedReceiver` ensures alarms and scheduling persist after device reboot.
+All operations are logged for audit and troubleshooting.

+This protocol design ensures unattended, robust nightly operation, with manual controls available for troubleshooting or ad-hoc transfers.